Table of Contents

 - 1922 — For many decades, agricultural commodities were traded in the U.S., and in 1922, the Grain Futures Act was enacted by the 67th United States Congress.
 It was a bill to remove obstructions and burdens placed on the interstate grain markets; it helped in regulate transactions on future exchanges.

-- 1936 — Commodity Exchange Act of 1936 by the 74th United States Congress required all futures and commodity options to be traded on organized exchanges; it removed the limitation of the 1922 grain future act that was restricted to agricultural commodities.
+- 1936 — The 74th United States Congress passed the Commodity Exchange Act of 1936, which mandated that all futures and commodity options must be traded on organized exchanges.
+This act eliminated the limitation imposed by the 1922 grain future act, which had been restricted to agricultural commodities.

 - 1974 — While the Commodity Exchange Act of 1936 was an improvement, its provisions allowed the trading of options and futures that were not listed.
 This led to many losses in the early 1970s, and it warranted the Commodity Futures Trading Commission Act of 1974, which created CFTC.